Equity and Diversity

 Janet Monseur-Durr, Diversity and Inclusion Coordinator

-Janet Monseur-Durr has been with the District since 1994, teaching Spanish and English for Speakers of Other Languages and began serving as the District Diversity/Educational Equity Coordinator in 2005.
+Janet Monseur-Durr has been with the District since 1994, teaching Spanish and English for Speakers of Other Languages, and began serving as the District Diversity/Educational Equity Coordinator in 2005.
 Janet works across the District, establishing and facilitating efforts that support the inclusion of all students; providing professional development on diversity and educational equity to faculty and staff; and convening and facilitating local community groups in the District’s equity work.
-Janet works at the state level, as both a Teacher Leader for the Ohio Department of Education and developer and facilitator of training for school resource officers.
+Janet works at the state level, as both a Teacher Leader for the Ohio Department of Education and a developer and facilitator of training for school resource officers.
 Janet’s equity work spans internationally with a focus on the value of youth advocacy and engagement.
 She holds a Bachelor’s Degree in Education with a concentration in Spanish and Teaching English as Another Language and a Master’s Degree in Education.

 Sabine Canty, Diversity and Inclusion Coordinator